Brighton Park, Chicago: Transportation

 Chicago's role as transportation gateway has always been a major influence on the demographics and economy of Brighton Park.
 Two major railroad landmarks exist in Brighton Park.
 The Corwith Intermodal freight facility, once known as Corwith Yards, covering nearly a square mile, is one of the major industrial features of Brighton Park.

 Brighton Park crossing, near Western Avenue and Archer Avenue, is a major Chicago railroad junction and the former site of Brighton Park's railway station.

 Access to, property values, and economic growth in the neighborhood have been improved by the 1964 opening of the Stevenson Expressway, Interstate 55, the 1993 opening of the Orange Line rapid transit line, and the revitalization of the nearby Midway International Airport.

 Government and infrastructure

 The United States Postal Service operates the Elsdon Post Office at 3124 West 47th Street.
 Post Office is closed as of June 2010.
 The neighborhood branch of the Chicago Public Library is located at 4314 South Archer Avenue.

+The neighborhood has the headquarters of the Chicago Park District.